Local CSOs contribute to the Africa regional review of the Global Compact for Migration

 8 min read

-EHAAT’s key recommendations include enhancement of the critical role of civil society organizations (CSOs) in migration governance at national and regional levels, including involvement in the development of national migration policies and participation in international migration platforms.
+EHAAT’s key action points include enhancement of the critical role of civil society organizations (CSOs) in migration governance at national and regional levels, including involvement in the development of national migration policies and participation in international migration platforms.

 Furthermore, CSOs should be recognized as essential allies and partners in addressing migration challenges, as part of a broad, inclusive partnership approach that also engages think tanks, human rights institutions, academic researchers, and women’s rights organizations.
 And stakeholders should collaborate with CSOs to address the root causes of migration, with a focus on conflict prevention, peacebuilding, and post-conflict recovery, say EHAAT members.